Sudo-Antonio-Castro/Documentations/README.md

 RAM Amount
 RAM Speed
 On board or dedicated GPU (Model?)

-UEFI or Legacy BIOS Mode?
-Secure Boot Enabled?
-Do you have a TPM?

 We will be doing activities today! and adding to our GitHub!